ProtQuant/score-peptides/README.md

 				- sheet1: protein index, columns = [(index), protein]
 				  sheet2: simple peptides, columns = [(index), sPeptide, protIndex]
-				- You could use this file to check the corresponding protein formula for each protIndex, and all the simple peptides with indices of their parent protein(S)
+				- You could use this file to check the corresponding protein formula for each protIndex, and see all the simple peptides with indices of their parent protein(S)
 		- peptideInfo (if set peptideInfo to True)
 			- fileIndex_Debug filename.xlsx (info for each input .csv file)
 				- sheet1: protein infomation, columns = [(index), protein, pepIndex, count, unseenPeptide, list_intensity, prot_total]